AceelAlArifi/relational-databases-sql-lesson/sql_basics.md

 ### DELETE

-`DELETE` removes rows from a table...
+- `DELETE` removes rows from a table...
+- `DELETE FROM <table>;`
+    - will delete all rows
+    - you can't undo this;
+    - without a backup of your data, you will lose all of this info
+- `DELETE FROM <table> where <condition>;`
+    - will delete all rows based on this condition

 ```sql
 DELETE FROM authors WHERE name = 'Adam B.';